 - Cook and drain the pasta.

-- Blend up the cheesy sauce, which includes the mushroom tea AND a portion of the sautéed garlic and shrooms.
+- Blend up the cheesy sauce, which includes the steeped mushrooms AND a portion of the sautéed garlic and shrooms.

 - Pour the sauce into the pan with the rest of the sautéed mushrooms, and bring to a simmer.